Get the Best out of the Nature

 Yes growing age causes gradual tiredness and inactivity.
 But what if you can stop this?
 Yes with proper intake of protein.
 After 30, muscles starts losing strength and mass, but consumption of protein along with proper exercising will retain this process and will the body active even after aging.

-Body aches and Slower Healing of injuries
+7. Body Aches and Slow Healing of Injuries

 Protein helps in repairing damaged body tissues.
 When the body lacks this protein, joints and muscles stiffen and tightens causing body aches.
 Muscle tissue weakens and becomes more prone to injuries.
 Deficiency of protein also results in a delay of repairing of damaged tissues and spirulina is the richest source of protein.